Metals and gemstones

 9ct gold has 9 parts gold and 15 parts alloying metals in every 24, making it 37.5% gold.
 It is hallmarked as 375.

 9ct and 18ct gold have a very similar surface hardness and will wear quite similarly over time.
-As 18ct gold has twice the content of pure gold it is more expensive, but it is also slightly easier to bend.
-This is why 22ct and 24ct gold are used less in jewellery, as the very high gold content means they can be marked and bent easily.
+As 18ct gold contains twice as much pure gold as 9ct gold it is more expensive.
+The higher gold content makes it softer, but its higher density makes it more durable (18ct yellow gold is 36% denser than 9ct yellow gold).
+22ct and 24ct gold are used less in jewellery as the very high gold content means they can be bent easily.

 Rose gold has a higher ratio of copper in the alloys to make it a redder colour.

 White gold has a higher ratio of silver and palladium in the alloys to make it a whiter colour.

 Due to the different percentage of gold in 9ct and 18ct gold they vary in colour as well as hardness, as shown in the colour comparison lower down this page.
 18ct white gold is naturally quite dark, but can be plated with rhodium as described below.
-You can compare the different colours below.
+You can compare the different colours in the picture below.

 Palladium is relatively new to the jewellery world and it was only being added to the legal hallmarking act in 2009.
-It is a member of the platinum family, with a lower density but a similar silvery white colour.
-It has a very similar surface hardness to platinum, but a lower density making it more light weight (the same as 9ct gold).
+It is a member of the platinum family, with a lower density and a darker silvery white colour.
+It has a very similar surface hardness to platinum, but a lower density making it more light weight (the same as 9ct gold, 58% the density of platinum).
 It is also hypo-allergenic, making it ideal if you are allergic to silver and gold.

 We use palladium which is 95% pure and alloyed with 5% other metals.
 It is hallmarked as 950.